apcragg/uhd-builder/README.md

 This builder creates **"Fat Wheels"** that are totally self-contained.

 1.  **Library paths**: We use `auditwheel` to vendor every `.so` file into the wheel and rewrite `RPATH` so they find each other.
-2.  **Sahred resource paths: UHD expects FPGA images in `/usr/share/uhd`.
+2.  **Shared resource paths**: UHD expects FPGA images in `/usr/share/uhd`.
 When you're in a virtualenv, they aren't there.
 We inject a small `relocation.py` script that triggers on `import uhd`.
 It figures out where the package was installed and sets `UHD_IMAGES_DIR` automatically.

 The result is that you can just `pip install` and everything, including the binary utilities and FPGA image loading, just works.